 If you have previous convictions your application may be referred to the Council's Licensing and Public Protection Committee for determination.
 You will be invited to attend the meeting to speak in support of your application.
 The Committee will then decide whether they consider you a 'fit and proper person' to hold a licence.

-The Council's statement of policy about relevant convictions and guidelines relating to the relevance of convictions can be found in Guidance Booklet - Drivers.
+The Council's statement of policy about relevant convictions and guidelines relating to the relevance of convictions can be found in the Guidance Booklet - Drivers (PDF).